tc39/proposal-intl-displaynames-v2/README.md

 monthNames
 ["January", "February", "March", "April", "May", "June", "July", "August", "September", "October", "November", "December"]
 ```
-But this look very stange and it would be very complicate to comment the code for such reason.
+But this look very stange and it would be very complicate to explain the reason in the comments.

 Another way to address this is to set the timeZone to "UTC" when construct the Intl.DateTimeFormat object, such as:
 ```